Brown-County-FIRST-Robotics/1716-2023-robot/docs/CANIDs.md

 ## Drivetrain Solenoids (11-20)

-Any solenoids related to the drivetrain.
 Double solenoids have two IDs, one for forward and one for reverse.

 |Component|ID|
 |-|-|